-New tariffs and evolving trade policy between the United States and other countries could also adversely affect economic conditions and the performance of the Receivables.
+New tariffs and evolving trade policy between the United States and other countries could also adversely affect economic conditions, consumer confidence in the economy, the market for new and used automobiles, and the performance of the Receivables.

 No prediction or assurance can be made as to the effect of an economic downturn or economic growth on the rate of delinquencies, prepayments and/or losses on the Receivables.